JetBrains/kotlin-multiplatform-dev-docs/topics/development/build-and-run-kmp.md

 The device will be available to the run configuration as soon as it is created.

 1. In the list of run configurations, select **androidApp**.
-2. Choose your Android virtual device and then click **Run**: Your IDE starts the selected virtual device if it is powered down and runs the app.
+2. Choose your Android virtual device and then click **Run**:

 ![Run the Compose Multiplatform app on Android](compose-run-android.png){width=352}

+Your IDE runs the app, starting the selected virtual device if it is powered down.

 ### Run on a real Android device